DedeHai/WLED-Tools/WLED-Pixel-Paint/readme.md

 ## Features

 - **Drawing Tools**
-  - Brush, fill and smear (1D & 2D)
+  - Brush, rainbop brush, fill and smear (1D & 2D)
   - Line, rectangle, circle (2D only)
   - Adjustable brush size and hardness is used by all tools
-  - Undo function up to 10 steps
+  - Undo and redo function up to 50 steps

 - **Color Picker**
   - using the familiar iro.js color wheel from the main WLED UI

 - **Live Preview**
-  - Any change shows up on the LEDs immediately
+  - Any change shows up on the LEDs immediately on the chosen segment
+  - If "Freeze Segment" is checked, segment keeps displaying the painting even if the page is closed
   - Updates are sent as json commands over websocket, http as a (slow) fallback
   - Preview is highly responsive by only sending changed pixels with a full redraw when painting ends
-  - By using the json interface, single segments can be painted, allowing to draw overlapping segments or multi-segment setups and backwards compatibility (tested with 0.14.4)
+  - By using the json interface, single segments can be painted, allowing to draw overlapping segments, multi-segment setups and backwards compatibility (tested with 0.14.4)
   - avoids parallel connections to not overwhelm the ESP, requests are sent sequentially

 - **1D and 2D Modes**